 I absolutely believe that if we all work together, eventually we can build something that the powers that be won’t be able to tear down.
 But I think we’re only going to get there together, by growing and nurturing these communities that pop up around the space.

 I haven’t really had a day off since I started this thing, so I’m going to take a couple days this week to completely unplug and reset before starting over.
 You can check the schedule here to see what’s coming up and what’s already been recorded.

 I hope this helps give you a little insight into who I am, and what I’m trying to do here at TerraSpaces.
 If you want to actually see me, Lunatic Station did an interview with me back in February here.

 If you would like to contribute to keeping TerraSpaces alive, head over to TerraSpaces.org/donate and show some love!

 Thank you all so much for the support.
 I know it’s been rough.
 Loss is always relative.
 It’s been harder for some than it has been for others, but we will come out the other side a stronger, and much wiser community.
 Mush love y’all!

-If you enjoy the music at the end of the Ether episodes, you can find my albums streaming on Spotify, and the rest of your favorite streaming platforms.
+Make sure to check out the newest tracks from Finn and the RAC FM gang over at ImaginetheSmell.org!
+The majority of the music at the end of these spaces can be found streaming over on Spotify, and the rest of the streaming platforms.
 Check out Project Survival, Virus Diaries, and Plan B wherever you get your music.

 Thank you to everyone in the community who supports TerraSpaces.